Explore

 Step 3.
 UI/UX design

-Simply because you’ll be able to show the development team exactly what the client likes/dislikes.
+Simply because you’ll be able to show the development team what the client likes/dislikes.
 For example, if they enjoy the user interface of some competitor’s app with intuitive navigation and would like to implement something similar.

 Key elements you need for a software design